ChrisAlderson/pop-api/README.md

   name: 'John'
 })

-// The middleware will be bound to the 'PopApi' isntance. const greeting = PopApi.myMiddleware // Hello, John
+// The middleware will be bound to the 'PopApi' instance. const greeting = PopApi.myMiddleware // Hello, John
 ```